Caching

 Akamai

 We use Akamai, a content delivery network, to cache the entirety of www.consumerfinance.gov (but not our development servers).
 We invalidate any given page in Wagtail when it is published or unpublished (by hooking up the custom class AkamaiBackend to Wagtail's frontend cache invalidator.
-By default, we clear the Akamai cache any time we deploy.

 There are certain pages that do not live in Wagtail or are impacted by changes on another page (imagine our newsroom page that lists titles of other pages) or another process (imagine data from Socrata gets updated) and thus will display outdated content until the page's time to live (TTL) has expired, a deploy has happened, or if someone manually invalidates that page.
 Our default TTL is 24 hours.